the-hideout/tarkov-dev/README.md

 ### History

-After reading the great post about [a single visualization for all ammo types](https://www.reddit.com/r/EscapefromTarkov/comments/ebvizg/ammo_table_visualized_on_one_graph/) I decided to create one where it automatically updates depending on the ["official" spreadsheet](https://docs.google.com/spreadsheets/d/1l_8zSZg-viVTZ2bavMEIIKhix6mFTXuVHWcNKZgBrjQ/htmlview?sle=true).
+After reading the great post about [a single visualization for all ammo types](https://www.reddit.com/r/EscapefromTarkov/comments/ebvizg/ammo_table_visualized_on_one_graph/) kokarn decided to create one where it automatically updates depending on the ["official" spreadsheet](https://docs.google.com/spreadsheets/d/1l_8zSZg-viVTZ2bavMEIIKhix6mFTXuVHWcNKZgBrjQ/htmlview?sle=true).

-Then after a lot of feedback from the community I realized that was crap and switched to the one provided by the glorious [NoFoodAfterMidnight](https://www.twitch.tv/nofoodaftermidnight)s [spreadsheet](https://docs.google.com/spreadsheets/u/0/d/1jjWcIue0_PCsbLQAiL5VrIulPK8SzM5jjiCMx9zUuvE)
+Then after a lot of feedback from the community kokarn realized that was crap and switched to the one provided by the glorious [NoFoodAfterMidnight](https://www.twitch.tv/nofoodaftermidnight)s [spreadsheet](https://docs.google.com/spreadsheets/u/0/d/1jjWcIue0_PCsbLQAiL5VrIulPK8SzM5jjiCMx9zUuvE)

 Since then it has evolved quite a long way, with a [Flea Market Price API](https://tarkov.dev/___graphql), [Gear guides](https://tarkov.dev.com/gear/) and so much more.

+After kokarn decided to no longer support his Tarkov Tools project, Tarkov.dev was forked from his repo.
+Much love and respect to kokarn for all the work he put into Tarkov Tools!